airladon/FigureOne/docs/tutorials/geometric/geometric.md

-To define many shapes, geometric primitives (not to be confused with figure element primitives) such as points and lines need to be used.
+To define many shapes, geometric concepts such as points and lines need to be used.

 FigureOne includes classes that define a:
 * {@link Point}